 We have a significant role to play in taking care of the environment!
-In this lesson, students learn about the characteristics and behavior of elk and the interplay between food resources and reproduction.
-By combining their knowledge of elk with their classmates' and their own unique leadership styles, students will engage in the process of learning how to solve environmental issues in the Rocky Mountains!
+In this lesson, students learn about the characteristics and behaviors of elk and the interplay between food resources and reproduction.
+Students participate in an activity where they discover their leadership style and how they can use their natural gifts to positively impact groups to which they belong.
+By combining their knowledge of elk with their understanding of their classmates' and their own unique leadership styles, students will engage in the process of learning how to solve environmental issues in the Rocky Mountain region.

-► Life Sciences Track (Continued)
+Life Sciences Track (Continued)